FlatlinerDOA/Nensor/README.md

 ## What is this?

 A library that provides a simple way to work with Tensors (multi-dimensional arrays) of abitrary type, size and shape.
-In a similar vein to Numpy or Tensorflow, but with the following goals:
+In a similar vein to Pytorch, Numpy or Tensorflow, but with the following goals:

 * Simple and lightweight with Zero dependencies - No BLAS, BLIS, MKL or any giant C++ templated packages required.
 * Using only managed code (no C or C++ bindings unless absolutely necessary).